libAtoms/ExPyRe/README.md

 For examples and more information see documentation.

-Documentation may be built with
+Documentation may be checked out from `gh-pages` branch or built with

 ```
 cd docs